 Amitriptyline hydrochloride overdoseElavil overdose; Adepril overdose; Endep overdose; Enovil overdose; Trepiline overdose

 Amitriptyline hydrochloride is a type of prescription medicine called a tricyclic antidepressant.
-Amitriptyline hydrochloride overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+It is used to treat depression.
+Amitriptyline hydrochloride overdose occurs when someone takes more than the normal or recommended amount of this medicine.
+This can be by accident or on purpose.

 - Blurred vision